Collaborating to find least-risk, best-value strategies for Minnesota to achieve its solar energy goals

-Better understand how new technologies can increase the grid’s ability to host solar energy and other renewables in Minnesota
+Quantify how new technologies can impact the grid’s ability to host solar energy

 MN Solar Pathways is funded by the U.S. Department of Energy’s Solar Energy Technologies Office.